 5.11 Day: A calendar day.

-5.12 Deficit: A deficit occurs when the annual revenue received from electric service and related services is insufficient to cover annual expenses from operation, maintenance, administrative, and other associated costs.
+5.12 Deficit: A deficit occurs when the annual revenue received from electric service and related services is insufficient to cover annual expenses from operation, maintenance, administrative, and other associated costs related to this Contract.

 5.13 Dispute: A disagreement, dispute, controversy, or claim arising under or